michaelmagan/hydraai/README.md

 ### Note:

-Hydra is still in-progress, and patterns for different types of components and apps are still being developed.
+Hydra development is still early, and patterns for different types of components and apps are still being developed.

 ## This Repo